 Non-smoking throughout.
 Dogs or other pets are not permitted.

-For 2015, the farmhouse is usually only let on a weekly basis as a whole unit for up to 10 people.
+For 2016, the farmhouse is let on a weekly basis for up to 10 people.
+Shorter breaks also considered.